brnmnz/brnmnz/README.md

 I'm Bruno Muniz, a software engineer.

-In free time, I'm creating [PayTrust](https://github.com/getpaytrust).
+In free time, I'm creating [PayTrust](https://github.com/getpaytrust), an project focused on secure and efficient payments.

 ### My Articles on @Medium